translatorcarlossanmiguel-max/Booking-API-Tests/README.md

 Welcome to the **Booking API Tests** repository!
 This project contains a collection of automated API tests for the [Restful Booker API](https://restful-booker.herokuapp.com/), written in Postman and designed to cover both positive and negative scenarios.

+> **Note:**
+> As requested, these tests are being executed using both the Postman CLI and Newman.
+In the future, we will need to decide which tool is best suited for this project and standardize on either Postman CLI or Newman for running our API tests.

 These tests help ensure that the API functions as expected and catches regressions early in development.

 ---